 NATO has been far more important to keeping the peace in Europe than the EU, whose military interventions have generally failed.
 The EU's policies have caused dangerous civil unrest and very high unemployment in southern Europe.
 Brushing democracy aside, the EU engineered coups d'état in Greece and Italy and openly supported the overthrow of the democratically elected president of Ukraine.
 The EU's failure to control illegal mass migration has allowed numerous gangs of Islamic extremists and terrorists to infiltrate European countries.
 Astonishingly, the EU spends more on Euro-propaganda than it does on counter-terrorism.

-To further assert its status as a superstate, the EU is determined to develop its own armed forces via the 'Common Security and Defence Policy' defined in Article 42 of the Lisbon Treaty.
+To further assert its status as a superstate, the EU is determined to develop its own armed forces via the 'Common Security and Defence Policy' defined in Article 42 of the Lisbon Treaty, with a 'fully-fledged' EU army by 2025.
 These forces can even override the proven peacekeeper in Europe, NATO.
 Funding has already been approved by the European Parliament and member states' military resources are increasingly being shared or pooled.

 All the current potential candidates for EU membership have significantly lower living standards than the UK and its higher wages and generous welfare benefits would be attractive to large numbers of migrants from these states.
 Notably, if Turkey did manage to extort EU membership on the back of the migrant chaos, it would probably be the largest country in the EU by population (currently 79 million and growing rapidly), consisting almost entirely of Muslims.
 Turkey would have the maximum permitted number of MEPs (96 as opposed to the UK's 73) and maximum voting weight in the Council of the European Union.
 Turkish authorities still deny the genocide of 2.8 million non-Muslims between 1909 and 1923 by Ottoman jihadists.